 Visual discrimination skills:

-- Matching pattern block pieces to the image on the mat
+- Match the pattern block pieces to the image on the mat

-- Placing the pattern block shapes onto the correct place on the pattern block mat
+- Place the pattern block shapes onto the correct place on the pattern block mat

-- Pre-writing skills by crossing off the matching shapes and circling the picture that does not match for each preschool zoo printable
+- Pre-writing skills include crossing off the matching shapes and circling the picture that does not match for each preschool zoo printable

 Visual Scanning Strength